aishwarya858/Profile_Card/README.md

 To view this project locally:

-1. Clone the repository by running the command below: git clone https://github.com/aishwarya858/Profile_Card-.git
+1. Clone the repository by running the command: git clone https://github.com/aishwarya858/Profile_Card-.git